Biography - 108 Words

 In 1959 Patrick enrolled at the Leeds Day Training College to study English literature with a view to teaching English and being a writer.
 On the first day at college, asked to write an essay on six books he had recently enjoyed, Patrick wrote about N. F. Simpson, Eugène Ionesco, Franz Kafka, Lewis Carroll, Samuel Butler and Christian Morgenstern.
 To his astonishment, the English teacher Mrs Hanson declared this was not English literature.
 English literature was the nineteenth-century novelists; George Eliot, Jane Austen, the Bröntes and Charles Dickens.
 Mrs. Hanson suggested Patrick should study art and passed him over to the art department and so it was that Patrick’s art career began out of rejection and suggestion, not through intention.

 In 1968-69 Patrick was giving lectures about paradoxes and jokes in Exeter, London and Leeds with George Brecht, the Fluxus artist.
-Several years later, in 1975, they were to collaborate on Vicious Circles and Infinity, A Panoply of Paradoxes.
+In 1975 they collaborated on Vicious Circles and Infinity, A Panoply of Paradoxes.
 The first-ever book on the paradox went on to sell 100,000 copies and was translated into Japanese, German, Dutch and Spanish.

 Around this time, Patrick began painting vicious circles and versions of the ouroboros in search for a theoretical basis for his ideas.
 He had moved his family to London and commuted to Leeds to teach.